scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

 layout: blog-detail
 post-type: blog
 by: Martin Odersky and Nicolas Stucki
-title: "Scala in a (Tasty) Nutshell"
+title: "Macros: the Plan for Scala 3"
 ---

+## Or: Scala in a (Tasty) Nutshell

 One of the biggest open questions for migrating to [Scala 3](https://www.scala-lang.org/blog/2018/04/19/scala-3.html) is what to do about macros.
 In this blog post we give our current thoughts.
 The